DaFudgeWizzad/Ogar-Plus/README.md

    * Teleports the specified player to the specified coordinates.
  - Virus [X position] [Y position] [Mass]
    * Spawns a virus cell at those coordinates.
 If a mass value is not specified, then the server will default to "virusStartMass" in the config.

+## Known Issues
+* Bots are braindead
+Found any more?
+Post them in the issues tab!

 ## License
 Please see [this link](https://github.com/DaFudgeWizzad/Ogar-Plus/blob/master/LICENSE.md)